-The City of Hoover realizes the benefits of trees and is dedicated to maintaining a healthy and sustainable urban forest infrastructure.
-Through the preservation of existing forested land, planting and replacement of trees, hazard tree mitigation, educational and various other tree-related programs, Hoover strives to preserve, create and maintain a quality environment for its residents, businesses and visitors.
+The City of Hoover recognizes the benefits of trees and is dedicated to maintaining a healthy and sustainable urban forest resource.
+Through preservation of existing trees and forested land, planting and replacement of trees, tree risk management, community education and outreach, and various other tree-related programs, Hoover strives to maintain a safe, livable and quality urban forest environment for its residents, businesses and visitors.

 In 1996 the city adopted its Tree Conservation, Landscaping and Buffers Ordinance and hired a Landscape Architect for ordinance administration.
 In 1998 Hoover hired a Forester for additional administrative capacity and to begin developing city-wide, urban forestry programming.